China suspends license of Canadian canola company

 Canada last year exported $2.1 billion worth of canola seeds to China, by far its largest customer for the grain, which represented 17 percent of all Canadian exports to China.

+A spokesman for Viterra confirmed the ban and said all of its exports are tested to ensure they meet import standards.
+“Market access issues such as this one hurt our industry and Canadian farmers.
+We are hopeful for a quick resolution to this matter,” the spokesman said in a statement.

-Viterra did not immediately respond to a request for comment, but industry officials were skeptical about China’s reason for halting imports.
-Richardson has denied the China’s allegations of pests.
+Industry officials were skeptical about China’s reason for halting imports.
+Richardson has denied China’s allegations of pests.

 “We’re very perplexed about how there can be any change in our canola between this week and eight weeks ago,” said Brian Innes, spokesman for the Canola Council.